thenewmona/reactnd-project-myreads-starter/Project Resources/notes.md

 Time to hit Google again :slightly_smiling_face:

 `×
 ←→1 of 3 errors on the page
 You should not use <Route> or withRouter() outside a <Router>
 ▶ 33 stack frames were collapsed.`

+Sara Krum [3 hours ago]
+the Udacity lessons have a good explanation of how to use <Route> they explain it for the contacts project.

+completed the router section, implemented my browser router

+books move, I can search everything seems to be working fine